FrankCCCCC/DL_DB_Quick_Note/paper_presentation/offline_rl/offline_rl.md

 # Idea

-And the authors surprisingly found that SAC-N will outperform than the SOTA offline-RL algorithm CQL when the number of ensemble is large enough.
+And the authors surprisingly found that **SAC-N will outperform than the SOTA offline-RL algorithm "CQL" when the number of ensemble is large enough.**

 ![](./img/SAC-N_vs_CQL.png)